Skip to content

 Extra Kwargs

-The extra_kwargs field passes additional parameters directly to the underlying Agno model class.
+The extra_kwargs field configures additional parameters on the underlying Agno model class.
 Common options include:

 • base_url - Custom API endpoint (useful for OpenAI-compatible servers)